 Spina bifida is one of the most serious neural tube defects compatible with prolonged life.
 This defect is one of the more common congenital anomalies overall, with an incidence in the US of about 1/1500.
 It is most common in the lower thoracic, lumbar, or sacral region and usually extends for 3 to 6 vertebral segments.
 Severity ranges from occult, in which there are no apparent anomalies, to protruding sacs (spina bifida cystica), to a completely open spine (rachischisis) with severe neurologic disability and death.

-In occult spinal dysraphism (OSD), anomalies of the skin overlying the lower back (typically in the lumbosacral area) occur; these include sinus tracts that have no visible bottom, are above the lower sacral area, or are not in the midline; hyperpigmented areas; and tufts of hair.
-These children often have anomalies in the underlying portion of the spinal cord, such as lipomas and tethering (in which the cord has an abnormal attachment—see see Forms of spina bifida.).
+In occult spinal dysraphism (OSD), anomalies of the skin overlying the lower back (typically in the lumbosacral area) occur; these include sinus tracts that have no visible bottom, are above the lower sacral area, or are not in the midline; hyperpigmented areas; asymmetry of the gluteal cleft with the upper margin deviated to one side; and tufts of hair.
+These children often have anomalies in the underlying portion of the spinal cord, such as lipomas and tethering (in which the cord has an abnormal attachment—Fig. 1: Forms of spina bifida.).

 In spina bifida cystica, the protruding sac can contain meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).
 In a myelomeningocele, the sac usually consists of meninges with a central neural plaque.
 If not well covered with skin, the sac can easily rupture, increasing the risk of meningitis.